 Conclusion

 The current study has shown that the level of antibodies and nutrients in Azawak colostrum is lower to those reported in the literature.
-By contrast, for IgA, lactose and soluble minerals, a similar level or significant differences were observed in favor of Azawak cow.
+By contrast, for IgA, lactose and soluble minerals, are at similar levels or significantly different in favor of Azawak cow.
 In conclusion, the colostrum from Azawak cows appears to be lower in most immunoglobulins, in fat and in protein than the values reported in the literature, but higher in lactose and minerals.
-This could be an adaptation to the sahelian contsraints.
+This could be an adaptation to the sahelian constraints.
+What is the practical application of these results?

 Acknowledgements: